Germany: Escape tunnel under Berlin Wall opens to public | DW | 07.11.2019

 Who built the tunnel?

 The tunnel was built by a group of East German dissidents who had escaped to the West.
-They began construction in late 1970, nine years after the Berlin Wal was built.
+They began construction in late 1970, nine years after the Berlin Wall was built.

-Their plan was to help friends and families follow them and escape to West Berlin, but days before it was complete East German authorities discovered it.

-East German authorities then partially destroyed the tunnel after locating it with ultrasound technology.
+Their plan was to help friends and families follow them and escape to West Berlin, but days before it was complete East German authorities discovered it using ultrasound technology.
+The authorities then partially destroyed the tunnel.

 The public can visit the tunnel as part of a larger underground exhibit about the wall and other tunnels.